 The EcoSmart Platform provides comprehensive energy and operational savings, management monitoring, reporting, analytics of a property or individual room by adding intelligence to HVAC runtimes and through integrations with door locks, lighting, window coverings, and more end-user attributes.
-Telkonet has deployed more than 600,000 intelligent devices worldwide in properties and buildings within the hospitality, military, educational, healthcare and other commercial markets.
 The EcoSmart Platform is rapidly becoming a leading solution for reducing energy consumption, operational costs and carbon footprints, and eliminating the need for new energy generation in these markets - all while engaging and delighting guests.

 Controlling energy consumption can make a significant impact on a building's bottom line, as HVAC costs represent a substantial portion of a facility's overall utility bill.
 Hospitality is a key market for Telkonet.
-According to the EPA EnergySTAR Portfolio Manager 2015 analysis, the median hotel uses approximately 187 kBtu/ft2 from all energy sources.
-[1] On average, America's approximately 47,000 hotels spend \$2,196 per available room each year on energy, representing 3% - 6% of all operating costs and 60% of carbon emissions [2].
+According to the EPA EnergySTAR Portfolio Manager 2015 analysis, the median hotel uses approximately 187 kBtu/ft2 from all energy sources.[1]
+On average, America's approximately 47,000 hotels spend \$2,196 per available room each year on energy, representing 3% - 6% of all operating costs and 60% of carbon emissions[2].
 Telkonet approaches the opportunity to reduce consumed energy by adding intelligence to a property's HVAC and lighting systems.